marzouk2002/Disease-simulator/README.md

 - red dote => sick person
 - blue dote => immune person (this can be from a vaccine or he already got the diseases and survived)
 - black dote => dead person

-2- You can imagine that the map (grid) that represents people as it is linked from both sides.
-So if the disease started from one side it can move to there (and I think it's more realistic because people are not restricted by borders within their community).